-- Lower-current cutting processes on thinner metals, True Hole, and internal-feature cutting use O2/O2. - Argon-assist technology uses argon (Ar) in the shield to increase pierce capacity.
+- Lower-current cutting processes on thinner metals, True Hole, and internal-feature cutting use O2/O2. - The 300 A processes, on some thicknesses, use O2/N2. - Argon-assist technology uses argon (Ar) in the shield to increase pierce capacity.

 Refer to the XPR Cut Charts Instruction Manual (809830) for information about the gases used for plasma gas and shield gas during different processes.